A WEEK-END TRIP TO BRUGES (BELGIUM)

 Bruges is a fairytale town full of history dating back to the 12th Century and the entire city center is listed as a UNESCO World Heritage Site.
 Bruges is such a small town that you won’t need a car while you’re here.
 I absolutely loved just walking out of the hotel and being steps from every major site.
 Here’s how we spent our time in Bruges:

 Explore We grabbed a walking tour map from our hotel and just explored every street.
 The self-guided tour starts at the canal behind Burg Square and takes you along the canals past all the major historical sights.
 I think if I had it to do over, I would have joined a guided tour just to hear more of the history of the town.
 The beauty of staying the night is that you have the entire city to yourself once the crowds and tours return to Brussels.
 Use this time to explore the city.
 Don’t forget your camera and portable phone charger.
-We explored the city center on Day One and ventured out to the outer ring and the windmills on Day Two.
+We explored the city center on the first day and ventured out to the outer ring and the windmills on day two.

 There are several departure points for the boat tour along the canal.
 Hop on anywhere you see the boats parked